syedinsaf/otaripper/README.md

 ./otaripper ota.bin (on Linux)

 ```
-## To extract your desired Partitions add " --partitions" and then your desired ".img"
+## To extract your desired Partitions add " --partitions" and then your desired parition.

 ```sh
 # For example, if you want to extract just the boot image, you can do this: